JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_02.md

 Do you know the fable of the frog and the pot of boiling water?

-"A frog jumped into a pot of boiling water one day.
+“A frog jumped into a pot of boiling water one day.
 He immediately jumped to get out and get away from her.
-His instincts told him that he had to save himself and he quickly jumped out of the pot.»
+His instincts told him that he had to save himself and he quickly jumped out of the pot.”

-«Another day, that same pot was filled with cold water.
+“Another day, that same pot was filled with cold water.
 A frog jumped in and swam quietly.
-I was happy in that makeshift pool."
+I was happy in that makeshift pool.”

-«What the frog did not know is that the water was heating up little by little.
+“What the frog did not know is that the water was heating up little by little.
 So after a short time the cold water became warm, but the frog got used to it.
 There it was still, swimming placidly.
 However, little by little the water rose in temperature.
 So much so that it became so hot that the frog died of heat.
-She hadn't noticed, however, as the heat gradually increased and she was getting used to it.
+She hadn't noticed, however, as the heat gradually increased and she was getting used to it.”

 Currently, the shocks that surround us (what if a war in Europe, if prices rise...), these “heats” that life offers us now, can make us see the need to jump, change from a superficial, entertaining life , material, to something transcendent.
 This tremendous dystopia that surrounds us (disease, famine, wars, “dark nights” that we live now), everything is as if we are living or splashing in a boiling pot.
 This discomfort can help us jump, grow and improve consciousness.